mmkobylin/feel_better_app/README.md

 - created an database of helpful suggestions
 - make it appear in correct way
+- welcome page and toggling working

+## In progress

+- setting up a navigation
+- basic form for heavylifer

 ## Next Steps:

-- creating welcome page
-- creating link to actions
 - creating form for heavylifter